simonjbrandl/gobies_metabolism/README.md

 ------------

-All analyses for the current project were done in R, using the drake pipeline as provided by the [drake](https://github.com/ropensci/drake) package.
-You can use the pipeline to compile all models, figures, and tables.
-You can install `drake` from CRAN:
+All analyses for the current project were done in R, using the drake pipeline [drake](https://github.com/ropensci/drake).
+You can use drake to compile all models, figures, and tables.
+To do so, first install `drake` from CRAN:

 ``` r
 install.packages("drake")